reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this by wrapping the value `{!reach} 0` in an arrow expression because
+You can fix this by wrapping the value `{!rsh} 0` in an arrow expression because
-`{!reach} match` expects all cases to be bound to closures:
+`{!rsh} match` expects all cases to be bound to closures:

 ```reach
 Maybe(UInt).None().match({